Skip to main content

 Flex Child settings control how a component behaves inside its Flex parent.
 How much space it takes, whether it grows or shrinks, and its proportional size.

-These settings appear only when the parent is set to Display = Flex and you are in the Desktop viewport:
+These settings appear only when the parent is set to Display: Flex, and you’re editing in the Desktop viewport:

 Grow if possible